 From Executive Dysfunction to Executive Function: Developing Metacognitive, Empowered Learners

 Looking for ways to help your disorganized, easily distracted and careless students become more efficient and productive?
 How about those who have difficulty getting started, fall apart when they encounter obstacles, or avoid challenges?

 In this experiential training, you’ll learn how to use your daily subject matter to foster metacognitive, empowered learners.
-This workshop helps students build underdeveloped skill sets and mindsets that are vital to learning and success in school, relationships, jobs and life—all without sacrificing too much instructional time.
+This workshop provides strategies to decrease stress and build underdeveloped skill sets and mindsets vital to learning and success in school, relationships, jobs and life—all without sacrificing too much instructional time.
 We will address key information about the brain and the impact of stress on Executive Function as well as how to support students with transitions and routines and the development of skills related to goal setting, organization, time management, self-monitoring, cognitive flexibility, and growth mindset self-talk.

 When Stress Goes Up, Learning Goes Down

 The impact of stress has far-reaching consequences in the classroom, affecting behavior, ability and receptivity to learning.
 With the spike in anxiety in children and teens, teachers need to be equipped with key information and quick strategies to decrease stress and help anxious students face their fears.
 When you give anxiety what it needs—not what it wants—you can spend more time on instruction, less time dealing with behavior issues and cultivate an environment where students stress less, think better and learn more.